elixir-europe/rdmkit/pages/your_domain/single_cell.md

 ## Data analysis rational

 ### Description
-Preprocessing encompasses tasks such as removal of empty droplets, quality control, batch correction, data normalization, and transformation to mitigate technical variations.
+Preprocessing encompasses tasks such as the removal of empty droplets, quality control, batch correction, data normalization, and transformation to mitigate technical variations.
 These steps aim to ensure that the data is in a suitable state for downstream analysis.
 Then, the next step's central objectives include the identification of individual cells within the dataset, the assignment of gene expression profiles to each cell, and the generation of count matrices that represent the expression levels of thousands of genes across all cells.
-To do so, tools like CellRanger (for 10x data) or STARsolo (more generic and open source tool that supports various droplet- and platelet-based data) are used to facilitate the crucial process of cell and gene assignment.
+To do so, tools like CellRanger (for 10x data) or STARsolo (a more generic and open-source tool that supports various droplet- and plate-based data) are used to facilitate the crucial process of cell and gene assignment.
 These tools are specifically designed to take the raw sequencing data and process it into quantifiable and interpretable information.
 This transformation of raw data into structured, cell-by-gene matrices is fundamental for downstream analyses, such as clustering cells by similar gene expression profiles, identifying cell types or inferring cell evolution trajectories.
 In essence, CellRanger and STARsolo play a pivotal role in converting large and complex sequencing data into a format that researchers can subsequently explore to extract these aforementioned biological insights.
 Following the execution of cell and gene assignment, post-processing steps come into play.
 These post-processing stages involve activities like efficient clustering of cells and biologically relevant annotation of clusters.
 By carefully orchestrating both pre- and post-processing phases, researchers can enhance the quality, reliability, and interpretability of their single-cell sequencing data, ultimately leading to more accurate and biologically meaningful insights.

 ### Considerations
 ##### Pre-cell/gene assignation

+- **Low-Quality Cell Detection**: Explore methods for identifying and removing low-quality cells or outliers from the dataset.
 - **Normalization and Transformation**: Determine how to effectively normalize and transform the data to account for technical variability.
-- **Low-Quality Cell Detection**: Explore methods for identifying and removing low-quality cells or outliers from the dataset.

 ##### Post-cell/gene assignation